m-dabrowsky/m-dabrowsky/README.md

 <img src="https://github.com/m-dabrowsky/m-dabrowsky/blob/main/Assets/programmer-crop.gif" width="300px" align="left">
 <h4 align="left"> My name is Michał Dąbrowski.
-Thank You for taking the time to view my GitHub Profile :smile: Being a technology-enthusiast, I love to explore new technologies and use it to solve real-life problems I'm driven by the will to create an impact and encourage diversity and inclusion in communities.
+Thank You for taking the time to view my GitHub Profile :smile: Being a technology-enthusiast, I love to explore new technologies and use it to solve real-life problems I am driven by the desire to create interesting things.
 I am Automatic and Robotics Control Engineer working on and learning in these domain. </h4>

 <br>